jumanjihouse/docker-duoauthproxy/README.md

 ### Test

+An acceptance test harness runs at https://app.wercker.com/#applications/54a04a9107fa3ea41500fd01 for each pull request.
+You do not need to do anything other than open a PR in order to test changes on wercker.

-You can run an acceptance test harness to verify operation.
+As an alternative, you can run the acceptance test harness locally to verify operation.
 First, create a free personal account at https://signup.duosecurity.com/ and create two integrations.